Sierra Army Depot holds first in-person town halls since 2020

 |0

-This work, Sierra Army Depot holds first in-person town halls since 2020, by Doug Magill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sierra Army Depot holds first in-person town halls since 2020 [Image 2 of 2], by Doug Magill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT